NBA Trade Rumors: Should Rockets Consider Nerlens Noel?

 — Hoops Rumors (@HoopsRumors) December 31, 2016

-Noel is still learning to become a quality NBA player, and though there is a NBA trade rumor here and there, the 76ers want to trade one of their big men, they haven’t yet.
+Noel is still learning to become a quality NBA player, and though there is an NBA trade rumor here and there, the 76ers want to trade one of their big men, they haven’t yet.
 Maybe the asking price is too high, or they just don’t want to trade Noel.

 For all parties involved, the Rockets should really look to invest in another big man via trade just in case another injury occurs or recovery time is even longer than expected for Capela.
 Noel might not be the right player, but who is?